AryanKuAg/AryanKuAg/README.md

 <h1 align="left">Hello<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="30px"> I'm Aryan Agrawal</h1>
 <img  src="./programming_gif.gif" height="240px" align="right" />

-- 🎯 I’m currently working on my company Settyl and trying to get better in problem solving.<br />
+- 🎯 I’m looking for a good work at this time and trying to get better in problem solving.<br />
 - 🥲 I’m trying to do other hobbies but not getting enough time to do so.
 I want to Play Guitar, Swimming, Chess, Dance and wanna be famous on Instagram.<br />
 - 🥹 I just want ki God always mere saath rahe.<br />
 - 💬 Ask me about my feelings.<br />